KodrAus/kafka-rs/README.md

 ## Tests
 ### Integration
 Integration tests will require a running kafka broker on `localhost`.
-Integration tests are marked by the `test-integration` feature, and can be run with `cargo test --features test-integration`
+Integration tests are marked by the `test-integration` feature, and can be run with `cargo test --features test-integration`.
+In source these have the `#[cfg(feature="integration")]` attribute.